qpalzmm22/FuzzingStudy/My Fuzzer/README.md

 I created abstract fuzzer and fuzzer driver that runs it.
 Fuzzer driver, which is only confined to `cat` command in this directory, gives config. info. to fuzzer and runs the fuzzer.
 The fuzzer takes the arguments, runs the program and returns the result.

+## HOW TO USE

+See `config.h`.
+Here, you can change the settings of fuzzer.
+Before start, YOU MUST make oracle function and include the header file of it in `config.h` and define `ORACLE` by the function of your choice.

 - Things To consider
   - How to receive configs.
 JSON file?
   - Config